Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

 ## Project Testing

+### Base Code

+#### Base HTML

+#### Base CSS

+CSS Validation

+* Test: Check the base.css file, and ensure no errors are present.
+    * Result: I checked the main css file (base.css) by using W3C CSS Validator.
+No errors were found.
+* Note: There were 13 warnings;

+    11 of which were related to an unknown vender extension for -webkit-background-size, -moz-background-size and -o-background-size.
+I decided to ignore these warnings.

+    The two remaining warnings were
+    * Imported style sheets are not checked in direct input and file upload modes.
+Which I felt was also OK to ignore.
+    * Same color for background-color and border-color for the custom checkbox.
+This was intended, and so I chose to ignore this warning too.

 ### Navbar

 * Test: I checked all navbar links work as expected, and direct to the correct page.